idoiag/LRG_project/README.md

     7. Exon_number: check that we get the right number of exons

   b) modules
-    1. Access the LRG-sequence.org calling th
+    1. Access the LRG-sequence.org with an specific Gene name
-    2. Introduce the gene into
-    2. Input name of gene
-    3. Extraction of LRG_identifier (if any)
+    3. Extraction of LRG_identifier (if any), Gene, Chromosome number, strand, exons numbers
-    4.
+    4. Define the genomic coordinates for each exons regarding GRCh37 and GRCh38
-    5.
+    5. Compare coordinates
-    3.